albarema/GWAS_choice/README.md

 # VCF file - 1000 Genomes can be download from here:
 # http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/
 ```
+Most files for GRCh38 are also available.
+However, you will need to liftover the LBD_blocks files.

 ### Step 2: Genomic data and allele frequencies
 Get the allele frequency of the populations of interest (e.g.: populations from the 1000 Genomes Project) by running vcf2acf.smk using snakemake.
 The first rule is intended to get your vcf file ready (filters at the variant- and/or individual-level).